 A 302 is a temporary redirect – sister to the 301 permanent redirect.
 Again, we as the user will not see a notice on the page, but 302 redirects are not the best choice for SEO as they dilute link equity.
 If a page is deleted and gone use a 301 redirect instead so as to pass the old page equity to the new and maintain rankings.
-If said page is only temporarily deleted such as annual promotion or philanthropy initiatives or some other “seasonal” availability then a 302 could work, but still is never really recommended.
+If the said page is only temporarily deleted such as an annual promotion or philanthropy initiatives or some other “seasonal” availability then a 302 could work, but still is never really recommended.

-A 404 status code unfortunately is somewhat common – it’s a “page not found” error.
+A 404 status code, unfortunately, is somewhat common – it’s a “page not found” error.
 These appear commonly when a page has been deleted but not redirected.
-The user may have bookmarked the page, or the SERPs have indexed it, but the host no longer hold the file/page/or asset, so the error is returned instead.
-Another reason a user may receive a 404 error is a miss type, if the actual URL is Example.com/A and the user types Example.com/B - /B does not exist and therefore cannot be found so the user would receive a 404, this is not something any website can avoid, so instead Google recommends creating a custom 404 error page so as help rather than hinder the user experience – especially in the “fat finger” instances you can’t help.
+The user may have bookmarked the page, or the SERPs have indexed it, but the host no longer holds the file/page/or asset, so the error is returned instead.
+Another reason a user may receive a 404 error is a miss type, if the actual URL is Example.com/A and the user types Example.com/B – /B does not exist and therefore cannot be found so the user would receive a 404, this is not something any website can avoid, so instead Google recommends creating a custom 404 error page so as help rather than hinder the user experience – especially in the “fat finger” instances you can’t help.

 A 403 status code means access is forbidden.
 It means the request was valid (the webpage exists) but you cannot access it, typically due to permissions.

 A 408 status code represents a “time out”.
 It means the server is taking too long to return a result.